musevlt/mpdaf/CoreLib/source/user_manual_muselet.rst

 in the current and nb/ directory.
 If not present default parameter files are created.

 - STEP 3:
-The code will merge all SExtractor catalogs, separate emission lines linked with continuum objects from the rest, and produce a list of continuum emission lines (continuum_lines.cat) and isolated emission lines (single_lines.cat).
+The code will merge all SExtractor catalogs and will return separate emission lines linked with continuum objects from the rest.

-Then, for each of these catalog, MUSELET will estimate a redshift based on multiple emission lines, and produces the corresponding files continuum_lines_z.cat and single_lines_z.cat.
+For each of these catalog, MUSELET will estimate a redshift based on multiple emission lines.
 Emission lines are merged spatially to the same source based on the "radius" parameter (in pixels, default radius=4).
 The redshifts are estimated from emission line catalogs emlines (all emission lines) and emlines_small (list of brightest emission lines).
 These files are 2 columns (name and wavelength) and can be adjusted to one's needs.

+The code will produce:
+  - a :class:`mpdaf.sdetect.SourceList` containing continuum emission lines,
+  - a :class:`mpdaf.sdetect.SourceList` containing isolated emission lines,
+  - a :class:`mpdaf.sdetect.SourceList` that stores all detected sources before the merging procedure.

 Requirements:

-- MPDAF (v 1.1.16)
+- MPDAF (v 1.1.17)

 - SExtractor ("sex" binary file in your $PATH).